RAPTOR7762/python-fz-parts-factory/README.md

 ## python-fz-parts-factory

-Gor more information please go to the repository's website.
+For more information please go to the [repository's website](raptor7762.github.io/python-fz-parts-factory/).
 Thank you.